 “She’s a wild town,” Anna offered, after the pair heard another loud shout from a few streets away.

 “I can see,” Wade thought.
-He wasn’t sure if it was living up to it’s name of ‘Magic City of the Plains’ unless a part of that magic was avoiding getting into a fight on any given night.
+He wasn’t sure if it was living up to its name of ‘Magic City of the Plains’ unless a part of that magic was avoiding getting into a fight on any given night.

 “My brother, Josiah, says she’s an end-of-the-tracks town, but that the business owners here are trying to turn that around,” Anna said, pointing to where their journey had taken them to the long cut of the railway that ran along Cheyenne’s southern boundary.

 Wade nodded silently.
 He knew what she meant.
 The railways were as much a blessing as a curse to many towns.
-Cheyenne had got the Union Pacific early it seemed, with several large station buildings at the foot of the town, with large stock yards accompanying them.
-Now the railway was being pushed north and west, towards the mountains, and towards the promise of the distant Pacific ocean.
+Cheyenne had got the Union Pacific early it seemed, with several large station buildings at the foot of the town, and large stock yards accompanying them.
+Now the railway was being pushed north and west, towards the mountains, and towards the promise of the distant Pacific Ocean.

 But what happens to a place like Cheyenne when all the graders and track layers leave?

 Wade could see the dilemma.
-An end-of-the-tracks town usually meant a place for grifters and last-chancers; those who followed the train tracks to their end and got stuck.
-There could be a lot of trouble in places like that.
+An end-of-the-tracks town usually meant a place for grifters and last-chancers; a place where people followed the train tracks to their end and got stuck.
+There could be a lot of trouble in such places.

 But then again, if the tracks continued on past the town, then the town itself could be forgotten.
 The youth of the city could take the iron rails to far-flung places instead of staying to build something new.